zolyfarkas/jaxrs-spf4j-demo/README.md

 2) DEBUG on ERROR.
 Debug logs attached to the  service error response, of all the services involved!

-3) PROFILE detail on ERROR/WARN.
+3) PROFILE detail on slow requests. (continuous profiling)

 4) Timeout Propagation.